venkateshamatam/TSP/README.md

 # The Traveling salesman problem

 ## Introduction
 The project aims to explore heuristic algorithms for the Traveling Salesman Problem (TSP), including 2-opt, 3-opt, ant colony, and simulated annealing algorithms.
-The report compares their performance in terms of solution quality and execution time.
+It compares their performance in terms of solution quality and execution time.

 ## Approach
 1. **Graph Representation:** Represent TSP as an undirected graph.